 Public involvement has begun with outreach to stakeholders and will be conducted for the duration of the project, through construction.
-Refer to Section 3.7 Partnership and Collaboration for more information.
+Refer to Section 5.5 Equity, Multimodal Options, and the Quality of Life, and "Partnership and Collaboration" in the Supporting Information for additional details.